 Does Berserk deserve a Western adaptation?

-Meanwhile, fans debate whether a Western adaptation is truly appropriate.
-While Powerhouse Animation has gained respect with Castlevania: Nocturne , there are still questions about its sensitivity to the philosophical and heavy themes of Berserk .
+Meanwhile, fans are debating whether a Western adaptation is truly appropriate.
+While Powerhouse Animation studio earned respect with Castlevania: Nocturne , there are still questions about its sensitivity to the philosophical and heavy themes of Berserk .

-For now, all that's left is speculation.
-But if the project becomes official, it promises to be a game-changer—for better or worse.
+For now, all we can do is speculate.
+But if the project is made official, it promises to be a game-changer—for better or for worse.